sqz269/tlmc-etl/STEPS.md

 #### Execution

-- Run `python ./Preprocessor/AudioNormalizer/normalizer.py` to start the normalization process
+- Run `python ./Preprocessor/AudioNormalizer/normalizer_pass1.py` to detect the file's loudness and generate normalization parameters for pass 2.
+- Run `python ./Preprocessor/AudioNormalizer/normalizer_pass1.py` to apply the loudnorm parameters by modifying the file.

 ### 4. Cue Splitting